 Some great authors to read for this purpose are Jane Austen (author of Pride and Prejudice) and Henry James (author of The Bostonians).
 For History passages specifically, you can try reading speeches from the Civil War era, or from the Suffragette movement.

 Many of the History passages on the New SAT are related to the Civil War (topics such as slavery and the abolition movement), or to the struggle for women’s rights, including the right to vote.
 Any reading you do of speeches from figures such Abraham Lincoln or Susan B. Anthony will be good preparation for the Reading test, as well.

 Taking notes while you read will improve your focus and strengthen your understanding of the passages, as well as prevent you from wasting your time re-reading.

-Because the Reading test is a time crunch, many students are resistant to the idea of taking notes; some prefer to simply underline as they read.
+Because the Reading test is a time crunch, many students resist the idea of taking notes; some prefer to simply underline as they read.
 However, there’s a risk of underlining absent-mindedly, so that by the time you’ve reached the end of the passage, you’ve completely forgotten why you underlined something.
-Or, you might underline too much, thus rendering all of your underlining useless.
+Or, you might underline too much and render all of it useless.

 Read Two Lines Above & Two Lines Below Lines Cited In Questions

 For the context vocabulary and other line-specific questions, don’t just read the lines that are cited when you are answering the question.
 Make sure you read two lines above and two below the citation, as well.